sara-nl/clouddocs/vm-scratch-fedora-cloud.md

 # Creating a Fedora VM - the easy way

 Fedora offer images that are ready to use _on the cloud_.
-You can find more about it here: https://getfedora.org/en/cloud/download/
+You can find them here: https://getfedora.org/en/cloud/download/

 The following instructions explain how to use one of their prepared images to (astonishingly easily) create a running VM out of it in the HPC Cloud.